About the Book | Author Information | Order Information | Content Updates | Papers and Talks | SOAD | Links |

 in Production in the Finance Industry

-Conference Papers on SOAD Concepts, Content and Tools
+Conference papers on SOAD concepts, content and tool

 Elements of Service-Oriented Analysis and Design (SOAD)